Advertiser Disclosure

 • Home equity line of credit (HELOC): A HELOC lets you borrow against the equity in your home and uses your home as collateral.
 You can make withdrawals against this line during the draw period, which typically spans 10 years, and make interest-only payments on the amount you borrow.
 When it ends, you’ll be on the hook for monthly payments that include principal and interest over a 20- or 30-year repayment period.
 The interest rate on most home equity lines of credit is variable, so your monthly payment could change over the loan term.

 • Personal line of credit: You’ll get approved for a set amount you can borrow from as often as needed.
-And you can pay down the balance and use the funds again until the draw period ends.
+You can pay down the balance and use the funds again until the draw period ends.
 Business lines of credit are also available for small business owners at some banks.

 When a Revolving Line of Credit May Be a Good Idea